UdiBhaskar/flexible-jekyll/_posts/2018-06-02-Logistic-Regression.markdown

 Train time complexity is nearly O(nd)
 Rum time complexity is nearly O(d) because we have calculate only \\(W^Tx_q\\)
 Run time space complexity is O(d) because need to save only weight vector
 We can decrease the no of multiplication while prediction time by incresing the l1 regularization, because l1 regularization will increse the sparsity of Weight vector.
+[Here](https://github.com/UdiBhaskar/Data-Science-ML/blob/master/Logistic%20Regression/Logistic%20Regression%20on%20Amazon%20Food%20Reviews%20dataset.ipynb, target="_blank") you can see total notebook that explains how to do hyperparameter tuning to Logistic Regression.

 References:
 1. Applied AI Course